Student Information and Resources

 The Division of Student Affairs offers links to a variety of campus resources and programs offering support for re-entering students, career counseling and students with disabilities, as well as health and psychological services, financial aid and scholarships.

 Centers and Institutes

-Our Centers, Institutes, and Academies offer special graduate student research and training opportunities in health and social welfare.
+Our Centers and Institutes offer special graduate student research and training opportunities in health and social welfare.
 The Annual College Research Symposium and Central California Research Symposium provides a showcase of student research for university and community leaders.
 In addition, College graduate students often enter and receive honors in the annual state-wide California State University Student Research Competition.